CtrlAltLeo/project-bucket-half-full/Docs/USD.md

 3. Shifting work into Isaac Sim and implementing assets supplied by Bobcat.

 ## usdview
-Using usdview is a solid way to get an "introduction" to working directly with the USD file format (.usd or .usda).
+Using usdview is our first step to creating objects and getting an "introduction" to working directly with the USD file format (.usd or .usda).

+The usdview download and documentation can be found [here](https://docs.omniverse.nvidia.com/usd/latest/usdview/index.html).